Russia threatens to block YouTube | DW | 29.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The Russian Foreign Ministry has threatened to "retaliate" after YouTube deleted Moscow-backed RT's German-language channels.
-YouTube said RT had violated its COVID misinformation policy.
+The Russian Foreign Ministry has threatened to "retaliate" after YouTube deleted Russia Today's German-language channels.
+YouTube said the Moscow-backed broadcaster had violated its COVID misinformation policy.

 Russia on Wednesday threatened to block Alphabet Inc.'s YouTube.